You’ve heard a lot about clutter. It can get confusing. Now it’s time to get the hard facts on how clutter affects your life.

 The cleanliness of your home can affect your desire to invite anyone into it.
 In a Rubbermaid survey conducted by Russell Research, nearly half of surveyed homeowners said they won’t invite friends over if their home is cluttered.

-Try not to go too far in the opposite direction, though, as living in an overly tidy and controlled environment can also cause stress.
+Try not to go too far in the opposite direction, though.
+Living in an overly tidy and controlled environment can also cause stress, which harms your musculoskeletal, respiratory, cardiovascular, endocrine, and gastrointestinal system.
 According to Kellie Rice, Psy.D., CGP, that level of anxiety makes it hard for someone to leave the house because he/she is so preoccupied with whether or not it’s neat enough.

 “If a person doesn’t have control over their home environment, they use work as an escape,” says Connor McClenahan, Psy.D.
 People with messy tendencies rarely confine their disorganization to just their homes.
 Meaning that chaos can seep into your professional life, too.